geovalexis/PP2GO/README.md

 The OBO file is also needed for the pipeline but it is already provided at **data/go.obo**.

-## 3. Running file
+## 3. Running pipeline
-To run the pipeline is donde as follows:
+If using the default path of datasets, the pipeline is run as follows:
 ```bash
 python3 src/pp2go.py --orthologs orthologs/MtP_201912.tab
 ```